valievav/nbu_currency_exchange_rate/README.md

 2025-04-17 20:48:05,944 - INFO - *** Saving data for currency code GBP for 20250216 - 20250417
 2025-04-17 20:48:05,948 - INFO - Inserted 183 lines into db
 ```
-Install Db Browser for SQLite to check data
+Retrieved data can be checked via DB Browser for SQLite.

 To run this task automatically in cloud:
-- run by scheduling task as a cron job OR via schedule python lib on any cloud Linux server like EC2
+- run as a cron job OR via schedule python lib on any cloud Linux server like EC2 (basic approach)
-- via AWS lambda to see task run status, logs, access to code etc.(better for monitoring & visibility)
+- via AWS Lambda to see task run status, logs, have access to code etc. (better for monitoring & visibility)
-- via Aiflow/Databricks to see task run status, logs, access to code etc. (better for monitoring & visibility)
+- via Aiflow/Databricks to see task run status, logs, have access to code etc. (better for monitoring & visibility)